OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/deploy-raw-yaml/index.md

 `\ ` should only be used to escape any of the special characters below.
 Use `/` as the directory separator on all platforms.

+Directory traversal structures such as `../` are not supported in Octopus. `./` is supported at the state of a path, but it is not required.

 `*` is used to denote any number of characters in a file or folder name:
 ```
 deployments/*.yaml => deployments/anything-here.yaml, deployments/123-another-file.yaml